 OKC ZOO AND BOB MOORE SUBARU ANNOUNCE WORLD GIRAFFE DAY ACTIVITIES

-On June 21, from 10 a.m. to 2 p.m., Zoo guests will have an opportunity participate in event activities that focus on giraffe and habitat conservation, as well as talk with animal and conservation experts to learn what the OKC Zoo is doing to protect giraffes and how individuals can help.
-Activities are free with Zoo admission.
+Make plans to attend World Giraffe Day on Sunday, June 21, from 10 a.m. to 1 p.m., and participate in various activities that focus on giraffe and habitat conservation.
+Zoo guests will have an opportunity to learn what the OKC Zoo is doing to protect wild giraffes and ways they can help conserve these magnificent creatures.
+World Giraffe Day happenings are free with Zoo admission and include:

-- Become a ZOOfriends member.
-Money generated from membership sales is used to support the OKC Zoo’s legacy conservation partners, including Northern Rangelands Trust which protects giraffe habitat.
+Purchase a ZOOfriends membership.
+Money generated from membership sales is used to support the OKC Zoo’s legacy conservation partners which protect wildlife and wild places around the world.

-Let’s stand together for giraffes!
-Located at the crossroads of I-44 and I-35, the Zoo is a proud member of the Association of Zoos and Aquariums, the American Alliance of Museums, Oklahoma City’s Adventure District and an Adventure Road partner.
-Hours of operation are 9 a.m. to 5 p.m. daily.
-Regular admission is $11 for adults and $8 for children ages 3-11 and seniors ages 65 and over.
+Located at the crossroads of I-44 and I-35, the OKC Zoo is a proud member of the Association of Zoos and Aquariums, the American Alliance of Museums, Oklahoma City’s Adventure District and an Adventure Road partner.
+Regular admission is $12 for adults and $9 for children ages 3-11 and seniors ages 65 and over.
 Children two and under are admitted free.
 Stay up-to-date with the Zoo on Facebook, Twitter and Instagram and by visiting Our Stories.
-Zoo fans can support the OKC Zoo by becoming Oklahoma Zoological Society members at ZOOfriends.org or in-person at the Zoo!
+Zoo fans can support the OKC Zoo by becoming Oklahoma Zoological Society members at ZOOfriends.org.
 To learn more about these and other happenings, call (405) 424-3344 or visit okczoo.org.